MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 UserProgressRetentionEnabled
 ```

-You can enable this application setting with the value **True** to retain a user's progress for the content even if content is de-assigned to that user.
-That means, if a learner is removed from a course and then re-enrolled to the same course, the earlier progress would be retained.
+You can enable this application setting with the value **True** to retain a user's progress for the content even if the content is de-assigned from that user.
+That means, if a learner is removed from a course and then re-enrolled to the same course, previous progress would be retained.

-By default, the application setting is marked as **False**, i.e. on de-assignment, all the progress of that learner will be deleted from that course.
+By default, the application setting is marked as **False**.
+All the progress of that learner will be deleted from that course.

-## Mask User details for Admin
+## Mask user details for admin

-The Community Training platform supports masking of user data, this will help in creating additional security to restrict admin from glancing sensitive user information.
+The Community Training platform supports masking of user data, this helps provide additional security by restricting admin from glancing sensitive user information.

 You can enable masking of your user data by setting Features:Masking:IsProfileFieldsMaskEnabled to **True**.